ocadotechnology/bbq/SETUP.md

       ```

 1. Local instance of App Engine application (with own queues, datastore) should be running at: http://localhost:8080  You can also view admin server at: http://localhost:8000
+1. To run backup process go to: http://localhost:8080/cron/backup

 #### Running unit tests